Kozhikode Metro

-Kozhikode Metro is a proposed Light Rapid Transit (LRT) system for the city of Kozhikode (Calicut), in India.
+Kozhikode Metro is a proposed rapid transit system for the city of Kozhikode, in India.
 In 2010, the State government explored the possibility of implementing a metro rail project for Kozhikode city and its suburbs.
 The proposal was to have a corridor connecting Meenchanda to the Kozhikode Medical College Hospital through the heart of the city.
 An inception report was submitted by a Bangalore-based consultant, Wilber Smith, on the detailed feasibility study on the prospect of implementing the Mass Rapid Transport System (MRTS) and Light Rail Transit System (LRTS) in the city.
-However, the project has been scrapped to be replaced by Kozhikode Monorail project.
+However, the project has been scrapped to be replaced by Kozhikode Metro project.

 The State Cabinet then decided to form a special purpose vehicle (SPV) to implement monorail projects in Kozhikode and Thiruvananthapuram, and administrative sanction was given in October 2012.
 The state government issued orders entrusting the Thiruvananthapuram Monorail project to the KMCL on 26 November 2012.
 The government had handed over the Kozhikode Monorail project to the KMCL prior to that.
 On 12 June 2013, the State Cabinet gave clearance for an agreement to be signed between KMCL and DMRC, that would make the latter the general consultant for the monorail projects in Kozhikode and Thiruvananthapuram.
 The DMRC will receive a consultancy fee of 3.25% of the ₹ 55.81 billion (₹ 35.90 billion for Thiruvananthapuram and ₹ 19.91 billion for Kozhikode).
 The agreement was signed on 19 June 2013.

 However, due to cost overrun and the cold response from the bidders the project was put on hold.
 Bombardier Transportation was the only bidder for the project.
 The project was later scrapped and Light metro was proposed.